 By: Feed by Round Pond

-A classic Spanish sauce meets the Napa Valley.
+A classic Spanish sauce with green chilis and tomatillos meets the Napa Valley.
 Serve over grilled chicken or white fish, or as a dip with seasonal crudites.

 1 head garlic

 1½ cups Round Pond Spanish Varietal Extra Virgin Olive Oil